Rent and service charges

 If your Housing Benefit is paid directly to you, or your claim has only recently started or been paid directly to us, you will need to let your local authority know of your new charges.

-You cannot update your housing costs before 1 April 2024, but they must be updated before the end of your monthly Universal Credit assessment period, otherwise your housing costs may not be correct for April.
+It’s important for this to be completed by the end of your monthly Universal Credit assessment period.
+If you haven’t received a “to-do” by the end of your assessment period, please contact Universal Credit directly, otherwise your housing costs may not be correct for April.

 If you pay by Direct Debit, any additional payment arrangements will be taken into account and included in your new payment amount.